-- The person, business or government agency that wants to sue another person, business or government agency in small claims court fills out the Plaintiff’s Claim and Order to Go to Small Claims Court (Form SC-100).
-(Other forms may be needed as well.)
-This person who starts the case is called the Plaintiff.
+- The person that wants to sue fills out the Plaintiff’s Claim and Order to Go to Small Claims Court (Form SC-100).
+This person is called the Plaintiff.

-- The person who served the court forms completes a form that says he or she served the forms to the defendant in the proper way and on time.
-He or she gives the completed form to the plaintiff.
+- The person who served the court forms completes a form, a “Proof of Service”, that says he or she served the forms to the defendant in the proper way and on time.

 - The defendant reviews the forms served and prepares for the hearing.
 The defendant DOES NOT have to file any forms with the court.

 - Normally, a hearing will be held and a judge will listen to both sides of the story and receive the evidence presented by both sides.

 - The court's decision is usually mailed to both sides after the hearing.
 The decision will be on a form called the Notice of Entry Judgment (Form SC-130).

 HOWEVER, if the defendant also has a claim against the plaintiff, he or she may file a form to sue the plaintiff in the same lawsuit.
 Then a judge will hear both disputes at the same time.

 These are the common steps in a case.
 Your case may have more or slightly different steps.

 If you want to sue a person, business or government agency in small claims court, it is your responsibility to make sure that you get, fill out, file, and serve the correct court forms.

 To start a claim, follow steps 1 through 4, one at a time and in order.